abdul-28930/InternAntei/README.md

   - `create_time_series_plot()`: Generates time series with trend lines
   - `create_multi_chart_dashboard()`: Creates a comprehensive dashboard
   - `suggest_visualizations()`: Recommends appropriate charts based on data

+### Frontend Files

+- **index.html**: The landing page of the application that introduces users to the Dataset Chat Assistant.
+It includes:
+  - Navigation menu with links to different sections
+  - Hero section with call-to-action buttons
+  - Features overview with illustrations
+  - Testimonials and pricing information
+  - Footer with contact information

+- **index.css**: Contains all the styling for the landing page, including:
+  - Responsive layout design
+  - Color schemes and typography
+  - Animations and transitions
+  - Component styling (buttons, cards, navigation)

+- **index.js**: Provides interactive functionality for the landing page:
+  - Smooth scrolling for navigation links
+  - Feature showcase animations
+  - Testimonial carousel
+  - Form validation for contact forms

 ## Setup Instructions